 Most of us begin with a simple, meaningful word to base a password around; the name of a pet or a child, a nickname or a place we love.
 Unfortunately, these easy-to-remember words are also easy for people to guess, especially if you talk about the pet, child or location on social networks.
 All is not lost - by using a very straightforward code, you can still create an interesting and memorable password - just as long as you remember what your code is.

 For example, if Fluffy was your beloved pet rabbit, you could use this by spelling out the password with the numerical placing of the letters in the alphabet - 612216625, perhaps adding the first and last letters F612216625Y for a strong mix of letters and numbers.
 For those of us with better memories for words than numbers, use a classic cipher which replaces letters.
 In this case, F could be the equivalent of A; thus; all other letters shift back five places.
 Fluffy would then read as AGPAAT.
 Again, mixing letters and numbers is recommended, so you could use 612216625AGPAAT for your fluffy-related password, and nobody would work that out.

-Clara in Doctor Who used the mnemonic "RYCBAR", for "run you clever boy and remember", even though (thanks to timey-wimey reasons) she didn't know why this mnemonic matter to her so much.
-The trick is obviously to pick something meaningful which you wouldn't forget or get confused about.
+Clara in Doctor Who used the mnemonic "RYCBAR" for "run you clever boy and remember", even though (thanks to timey-wimey reasons) she didn't know why this mnemonic mattered to her so much.
+The trick is obviously to pick something meaningful that you wouldn't forget or get confused about.
 How about FWMFP, "Fluffy was my favourite pet"?
 Or IMMWI10, "I met my wife in '10"?
-You could also use a line of dialogue from a favourite film, or lyrics from a song.
-Just as long as you don't scribble down passwords on a post-it note....
+You could also use a line of dialogue from a favourite film or lyrics from a song.
+Just as long as you don't scribble down passwords on a Post-it note...